 - Name and department of requestor

 Any events with more than 10 guests should be requested as soon as possible to ensure that the proper arrangements are made.
-Please note that guests attending conferences or workshops on campus may not be eligible for free parking.
+Please note that guests attending conferences or workshops on campus may not be eligible for guest parking.

 How to Obtain Volunteer Permits

 Documented campus volunteers are eligible for free non-reserved parking for the duration of their appointment.
 To obtain parking permits, volunteers must be documented through either Human Services of Faculty Affairs.
-The volunteer must present their completed application at Police & Parking Services to receive a parking pass.
-Campus volunteers who are also faculty, staff or students of the University are not eligible for free volunteer parking.
+The volunteer must present their completed application at Police & Safety Services to receive a parking pass.
+Campus volunteers who are also faculty, staff or students of the University are not eligible for volunteer parking.

 How to Obtain Retired Staff/Emeritus Permits

 Retired staff and Emeritus faculty are eligible for free non-reserved parking.
-Passes are valid for five (5) years and must be obtained at Police & Parking Services by presenting the identification card provided by Human Services or Faculty Affairs following staff retirement or the establishment of Emeritus status.
+Passes are valid for five (5) years and must be obtained at Police & Safety Services by presenting the identification card provided by Human Services or Faculty Affairs following staff retirement or the establishment of Emeritus status.

 Faculty pending Emeritus status are not eligible for free parking until the process has been completed.